AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Experimental Setup

 \subsection{Compared Methods}

-To show the effectiveness of entity triggers, we compare models that have same base model but use different training data.
-Here, we present baseline models that learn $\mathcal{D}_L$ and $\mathcal{D}_T$ respectively.
+To show the effectiveness of entity triggers, we compare baseline models that learn from entity-labeled dataset $\mathcal{D}_L$ and trigger-labeled dataset $\mathcal{D}_T$ respectively.
+Here, we compare models under three different embedders: GloVE~\citep{Pennington2014GloveGV}, BERT~\citep{devlin-etal-2019-bert}, and RoBERTa~\citep{liu2019roberta}.
+We don't include few-shot learning and semi-supervised learning due to following reasons: (1) Few-shot learning~\cite{yang-katiyar-2020-simple} is a N-way k-shot task that needs N classes, each with k training examples.
+This setup is restrictive because it requires a special sampling strategy since the number of training examples for the class must be fixed.
+(2) Semi-supervised learning~\cite{Peng2019DistantlySN, autoner, yangner, Liu2019TowardsIN} uses additional supervisions and in-domain unlabeled data to augment train data by weakly labeling, which is different from our setup that only uses limited in-domain labeled data.

-\textbf{Entity-Only Baseline Models.}\quad We apply the following models on $\mathcal{D}_L$: (1) \textbf{BLSTM+CRF} adopts bidirectional LSTM on the external word vectors from GloVE~\citep{Pennington2014GloveGV} to produce token embeddings, which are fed into a CRF tagger to predict the optimal path of entity tags.
-(2) \textbf{BERT+BLSTM+CRF} extends the BLSTM+CRF by replacing the word vectors from GloVE with contextualized embeddings from pre-trained language model BERT~\citep{devlin-etal-2019-bert}.
-(3) \textbf{BERT+CRF} adopts a token-level classifier on top of the BERT.
-Token-level classifier is a linear layer that takes as input the last hidden state of the sequence.
-Here, we feed the output of token-level classifier into a CRF tagger to make entity tag prediction.
-(4) \textbf{RoBERTa+CRF} replaces the BERT of BERT+CRF with RoBERTa~\citep{liu2019roberta} which is a robustly improved BERT.
+\paragraph{Baselines without triggers} We apply the following standard models on $\mathcal{D}_L$: (1) \textbf{BLSTM+CRF} first adopts bidirectional LSTM to encode word embeddings into the representations.
+Then, it feeds the representations into a linear layer to get label scores, and put the scores into a CRF tagger to predict the optimal path of entity tags; (2) \textbf{CRF} considers word embeddings directly as the representations and conducts the same process of (1).

-\textbf{Entity+Trigger Baseline Models.}\quad We apply the following models on $\mathcal{D}_T$: (1) \textbf{TMN}~\citep{lin-etal-2020-triggerner} first adopts the structured self-attention layer~\citep{selfattentive} above the bidirectional LSTM, which uses GloVE for embeddings, to encode the sentence and entity trigger into vector representation respectively.
-Then, it jointly learns trigger representations and a soft matching module with self-attention such that can generalize to unseen sentences easily for tagging named entities.
-(2) \textbf{BERT-TIN} is \textit{trigger interpolation network} where the transformer encoder $\mathbf{F}(.;\theta)$ is BERT.
-(3) \textbf{RoBERTa-TIN} is also \textit{trigger interpolation network} where $\mathbf{F}(.;\theta)$ is RoBERTa.
+\paragraph{Methods with Triggers} We apply the following models on $\mathcal{D}_T$: (1) \textbf{BLSTM+TMN+CRF}~\citep{lin-etal-2020-triggerner} adopts the structured self-attention layer~\citep{selfattentive} above the bidirectional LSTM to encode the sentence and entity trigger into vector representation respectively.
+It then learns trigger representations that can be generalized to unseen sentences to tag the named entity; (2) \textbf{TMN+CRF} adopts the structured self-attention layer directly above the embeddings, and conducts the same process of (1); (3) \textbf{TIN+CRF} is the \textit{trigger interpolation network} with CRF layer.